zulip/zulip-gci/request-remote-dev.md

 If you haven't already, creating an account on https://chat.zulip.org/.

-Next, join the **GCI remote dev** stream.
+Next, join the **GCI help** stream.
 Create a new **stream message** with your GitHub username as the **topic** and request your remote dev instance.
-Be sure to CC your mentor so they see your request.
+A mentor should reply letting you know they're working on creating it as soon as they are available to help.

 Once requested, it will only take a few minutes to create your instance.
 Once created, it will be available via ssh at `<username>.zulipdev.org` where